Aaron Hall (singer): The Truth (1993)

 Hall began his solo career after his group Guy collapsed.
 In 1992, he worked with several producers from the Silas label on his debut album, The Truth.
 It included hits like "Don't Be Afraid", "Get a Little Freaky with Me", "Let's Make Love", and others.
 One of his biggest singles, "I Miss You", reached #2 on the R&B chart and later peaked at #14 on the Billboard Hot 100, becoming his biggest pop hit.
 In later years, he created hits for movie soundtracks and collaborated with other artists.

 Inside of You (1998)

 Hall released a second studio album in 1998, Inside of You.
-After the failed Guy reunion in 1997, which only brought a track for the New York Undercover movie soundtrack, Hall announced he would work on another solo album the following year.
+After the failed Guy reunion in 1997, which only brought a track for the New York Undercover soundtrack, Hall announced he would work on another solo album the following year.
 He names it as a new approach in his career, including a message to harsh conditions he had experienced in the industry.
 The album features Faith Evans and hip-hop group Terror Squad, and it includes Fat Joe, Big Pun, Cuban Linx and Unique on a remixed track.
 The album had success with "All The Places (I Will Kiss You)" becoming a hit single, charting as a top 10 hit on Billboard's Top Hip Hop/R&B Songs and a top 30 song on Billboards Hot 100 chart.